 serialized itself.
 It may be useful to think of it as a presenter.

-The ActiveModel::ArraySerializer
+The ActiveModel::ArraySerializer represent a

 collection of resources as serializers and, if there is no serializer,